awsdocs/incident-manager-user-guide/doc_source/chat.md

 1. Choose any number of SNS topics you would like to notify during an incident\.
 To learn more about SNS topics, see [Amazon SNS](https://docs.aws.amazon.com/sns/latest/dg/welcome.html)\.
 **Note**
-Incident Manager requires SNS topics to to send notifications to your chat channels\.
+Incident Manager requires SNS topics to send notifications to your chat channels\.

 ------